shah-deep/CompanyScrapper/README.md

    - Enter the same team ID (`numeric20`).
    - Ensure **Iterative Subdirectory Discovery** is turned **on**.
    - ![Step 2: Add team ID in Scrapper and enable Iterative Subdirectory Discovery](demo/2.png)
+   - **Note:** This process may take a long time, as the scrapper will visit and extract data from many web pages.

 3. **Return to Crawler and Enable External URL Search**

    - Turn **off** the "Skip external URL search" option.